Is becoming a nurse practitioner right for me?

 How to become a Nurse Practitioner

-Aspiring nurse practitioners can begin their education by earning a bachelor's degree in nursing.
-Courses include anatomy, physiology, community health, pediatric nursing and pharmacology.
-This takes about four years of full-time study and requires both classroom and clinical learning.
+Aspiring nurse practitioners can start their educational journey by first earning a Bachelor's Degree in Nursing.
+Courses include anatomy, physiology, community health, pediatric nursing, and pharmacology.
+This takes approximately four years of full-time study and requires both classroom and clinical learning.